 Here is a brief 3-part summary about the math assessment:

 PART I. The Math Assessment is optional, and should be taken if your Academic Success Counselor (i.e. your course advisor who helps you register for classes) recommends that you take it.
 The Math Assessment takes 1.5 hours to complete, although there is a minimum required 30-45 minutes of preparation time, using the online math guide provided, that must be done beforehand.

 PART II.
 By default, as an entering WSSU freshmen student you will be placed and enrolled in College Algebra (MAT 1311).
 Therefore, this Math Assessment is optional.
 You do not have to take the assessment, and you will not be penalized in any way if you choose not to take it.

 PART III.
 Coordinate with your WSSU Academic Success Counselor to determine if you should take the Math Assessment.
 If your intended pre-major is one of the following, you should strongly consider taking it: Biology, Business Administration, Chemistry, Exercise Science (Physical Therapy track), Nursing, Mathematics.

-Should you need additional information regarding placement testing, please contact the University College and Lifelong Learning Testing Center at (336) 750-2390.
-We are located in the Student Success Center at Hill Hall in room 330.
+Should you need additional information regarding placement testing, please contact the Testing Center Manager James Pao at (336) 750-2390 or firstname.lastname@example.org or stop by the office in the Student Success Center at Hill Hall, room 330.